 I also like small ship cruises and the Reef Endeavor holds just 130 passengers.
 Smaller ships can more easily snuggle up close to many of those islands in shallow.

 It had everything you want on a cruise – lots of good food, a small spa service, a swimming pool, evening entertainment and an attentive, professional staff.
 Many of the guests were from Australia or New Zealand, so that was fun talking with them and hearing their perspective on life.
 In addition to a visit to the International Date Line, the shore excursions included swimming at Bouma Falls, attending a Fijian language church service and an authentic village kava ceremony.

 Finding the International Date Line in Fiji

 The International Date Line makes landfall on the island of Taveuni, a place we visited on a Sunday morning.There were no signs, no streams of traffic or tourists to follow.
 No lines.
 If our guide from the boat hadn’t led the way, I would not have had a clue which way to go.

 At first it was a little underwhelming.
-There wasn’t so much as a chalk line painted on the well-worn ground and the sign was in serious need of some maintenance.
+Not so much as a chalk line painted on the well-worn ground identified where one day ended and the next began.
+And the sign was in serious need of some maintenance.

-There were no T-shirt vendors or vendors of any kind selling over-priced chotskies with “international dateline” stamped on it.
-There was no one selling ice cream or anyone offering to take your picture for an outrageous tip.
+There were no T-shirt vendors or vendors of any kind selling over-priced tchotskies with “international date line” stamped on it.
+No one was selling ice cream or overpriced soft drinks and no one offered to take your picture for an outrageous tip.

 It was kind of refreshing – a place not spoiled by the economics of tourism.